 It was nice, the right event for such gray days.
 We were a little group and after a short presentation of ourselves, Maria talked about her life through countries, cultures and a lot of challenges.
 She showed us how she faced each time challenges and study again and again to finally decided to become a mummy freelancer (here you find her website ).
 A very courageous smiling women (like a lot of us).
 We all recognized some challenges or situations that we had to face too.
 What I most liked was this exchange in the group, to hear several experiences, speaking about women, culture, but also families challenges…

 About my sketch: I began to take notes but I was so interested that it was difficult for me to focus on.
 So I caught words and icons.
 I sketched shortly the concept of Lean In (left side) and dedicated the most of place for Maria’s presentation.
 You could imagine that I choose the color yellow to balance out the gray weather and it reflected the good mood.
 This time it was not so much about transmitting a message but to wanted to give you a “picture like a photo” of this evening.

 Hope to see you at another great even soon !

 Anthea wrote me “Would you be willing to host a sketching session with our community?
 A mini “how-to”…

-I though about the “How to”… I discovered this way of communication with the book “Graphic Facilitation” by A. Agerbeck.
-I used the sketchs in meetings and it worked well.
-I decided to continue and participated in a seminar for having the basics.
-I learned that the most important things in sketching are: experimenting and practicing a lot (doing and doing again)!
+I discovered this way of communication with A. Agerbeck book “Graphic Facilitation“.
+I used the sketchnotes in meetings and it worked well, my colleagues liked them.
+I decided to continue and attended a seminar for learning the basics and the most important in sketching: experimenting and practicing a lot (doing and doing again)!

 Do you sometimes feel that the moment you are in right now is like a present ?
 Do you remember how do you feel when you are speaking with someone who is so motivating and interesting? yes, ….. excited and ready to start….
 A wonderful moment.